QubesOS/qubes-doc/common-tasks/backup-restore.md

    If you wish to send your backup to a (currently running) VM, select the VM in the drop-down box next to **Target AppVM**.
    If you wish to send your backup to a [USB mass storage device](/doc/stick-mounting/), first mount the device in a VM, then select the mount point inside that VM as the backup destination.

    You must also specify a directory on the device or in the VM, or a command to be executed in the VM as a destination for your backup.
-For example, if you wish to send your backup to the `~/backups` folder in the target VM, you would simply type `backups` in this field.
+For example, if you wish to send your backup to the `~/backups` folder in the target VM, you would simply type or browse to `backups` in this field.
 This destination directory must already exist.
 If it does not exist, you must create it manually prior to backing up.

    By specifying the appropriate directory as the destination in a VM, it is possible to send the backup directly to, e.g., a USB mass storage device attached to the VM.
 Likewise, it is possible to enter any command as a backup target by specifying the command as the destination in the VM.
 This can be used to send your backup directly to, e.g., a remote server using SSH.